Bilal2001/ChurnPredictionShala/README.md

 <img src="/ss1.png" width = "500" height = "400">
 <img src="/ss2.png" width = "500" height = "600">
 <img src="/ss3.png" width = "500" height = "600">

+### PS (Side Note):
+After a long try at understanding and analyzing the data using Univariate and Multi-Variate analysis and not getting anywhere; I decided to use many attributes in the model, so unfortunately couldn't get a good Accuracy.

+Really think that the data distribution made it a lot difficult than it was supposed to be.
+My first time working with Churn Analysis and Real Data, so not much disappointed.